capierc3/legacy-project/Deliverable1.md

 **Why did you add exactly these US?**

 > 7 of the user stories were mandated.
-Additionally, he team voted on the top two user stories from that backlog that were deemed the most essential to add to the sprint.
+Additionally, the team voted on the top two user stories from that backlog that were deemed the most essential to add to the sprint.

 **Why do you think you will get them done? (details)**